wilfredinni/pysheetComments/2019/April/poetry_vscode_p1/projects-poetry-vscode-p1.md

 $ pip install poetry
 ```

-But Poetry provides a custom installer that will isolate it from the rest of your system by vendorizing its dependencies.
+But we will use Poetry own installer to isolate it from the rest of the system by vendorizing its dependencies.
 This is the recommended way of installing poetry:

 ```
 $ curl -sSL https://raw.githubusercontent.com/sdispater/poetry/master/get-poetry.py | python